X23Z23/copied-thing-for-vencord/README.md

-# copied-thing-for-vencord
-my little thing I copied
+where I got it from: https://github.com/DiscordStyles/DarkMatter